 What is the AVERAGEIFS Function?

-The AVERAGEIFS Function is a Statistical function that calculates the average of all numbers in a given range of cells based on multiple criteria.
+The AVERAGEIFS Function is an Excel Statistical function that calculates the average of all numbers in a given range of cells, based on multiple criteria.
 The function was introduced in Excel 2007.
 This guide will demonstrate how to calculate the average with multiple criteria in Excel.

 =AVERAGEIFS(average_range, criteria_range1, criteria1, [criteria_range2, criteria2], …)